-Novel, cost-effective, multimodal monitoring solutions for breakthroughs in system optimisation
+Kick-off Meeting for novel, cost-effective, multimodal monitoring solutions for system optimisation

 13 December 2019 – MULTIPLE will bring together snapshot mosaic filters, organic-electronic-based sensors, and state-of-the-art machine learning to deliver breakthrough and cost- effective snapshot hyperspectral imaging and spectrometric solutions covering a broad spectral range and suited to actual industrial monitoring and control needs.
 MULTIPLE multimodal monitoring systems will be IoT native, exploiting open source cloud, big data, and deep learning technology.
 A fast-orchestrated deployment of data-driven AI-based models will foster production optimisation.

 At Aimen Technology Centre in O Porriño (Vigo), the European project MULTIPLE (research volume of roughly 7.4 Mio.€) in the framework of Horizon 2020 Work Programme 2018-2020 Information and Communication Technologies was launched today.
 The last years have seen a research boom in hyperspectral imaging and spectroscopy measurement technologies, especially in a spectral range that spans the visible, short-wavelength infrared (SWIR), and mid- wavelength infrared (MWIR).
 This part of the optical spectrum has proved as a privileged proxy to material properties, especially suited to non-destructive monitoring.
 It avoids the damage and risks of ionising radiation, and also the environmental noise of thermal radiation.
 Compared to widespread panchromatic or trichromatic systems, spectrally resolved technology has demonstrated far higher accuracy and specificity, key to address more and more scenarios of industrial monitoring and control, across many different sectors.